Woodhouse railway station: Platforms

 The current station has two platforms; what looks like a third disused and overgrown platform on the Down Side (Sheffield bound side) is a former Goods loading bay, whilst on the Up side (Worksop bound), again what looks like a disused platform is actually the truncated former Up Goods line that ran behind the Up Main platform.
 A number of goods sidings exist immediately to the east, which see sporadic use by engineers trains.

 Colliery lines

 Woodhouse was the hub of two colliery branches: to the west a branch to Orgreave Colliery, which was extended to reach Treeton Colliery under the MS&LR (Extension to London) Act 1893 and opened on 10 October 1898, and, to the east, from Woodhouse East Junction, the Birley Branch, which served the Birley Collieries, belonging to the Sheffield Coal Company.

 Facilities

-The station is unmanned and has no ticket provision - these must be bought in advance of travel or on the train.
+The station is unstaffed and has no ticket provision - these must be bought in advance of travel or on the train.
 The buildings on both sides remain intact and each have waiting areas within.
 Train running information is provided by a customer help point on platform 1, display screens and timetable posters.
 Step-free access is only available to platform 1, as the footbridge from there to platform 2 has steps.